2024-2025 Jerome Early Career Printmakers Residency

 You can read a recent interview with Grace Sippy here.

-Highpoint would like to thank the panelists Mike Cloud and Rachel Skokowski for their thoughtful review and consideration of all the applicants during the selection process.
+Highpoint would like to thank panelists Mike Cloud and Rachel Skokowski for their thoughtful review and consideration of all the applicants during the selection process.
 We’d also like to thank Miguel A. Aragon, Emma Nishimura, and Xuxa Rodriguez for conducting studio visits with the Fellows.
-And finally, thank you to Teréz Iacovino for all their work in preparing for and moderating the conversation with the Fellows on March 15.
+Finally, thank you to Teréz Iacovino for all their work in preparing for and moderating the conversation with the Fellows on March 15.

 The McKnight Printmaking Fellowships are open Minnesota artist/printmakers who are at a career stage that is “beyond emerging” — defined here as artists who demonstrate a sustained level of accomplishment, commitment, and artistic excellence.
 Fellows are selected on the basis of the artistic merit of their work, and their dedication, interest, and contributions to Minnesota’s arts ecosystem.